+Seeing Vienna for free, or cheaply is difficult to grasp for first timers to Austria’s capital.
 The grandiose city of Vienna is not exactly known for being cheap.
-It’s the city of palaces, opera, a melting pot of cultures and expensive cakes in traditional coffee houses that helped to shape the history of the city and Europe.
+It’s the city of palaces, opera, a melting pot of cultures and expensive cakes in traditional coffee houses.
+This is what shapes the history of the city and the rest of Europe.

-Voted recently as ‘the most liveable city in the world’ according to a report by the Economist Intelligence Unit, it certainly provides its residents with a lot of reasons to stay and being expats just one hour away we can tell you this is a city with so much going on.
+Voted recently as ‘the most liveable city in the world’ according to a report by the Economist Intelligence Unit, it certainly provides its residents with a lot of reasons to stay.
+Being expats just one hour away we can tell you this is a city with so much going on.
 You’ll never get bored even if you are on a budget!

 Visit On The First Sunday Of The Month

-Sundays are traditional a sleepy day for the city.
-You won’t find as many shops open but what you will find on the first Sunday of every month is free access to lots of museums!
+Sundays are traditionally a sleepy day for the city.
+You won’t find as many shops open.
+However, what you will find on the first Sunday of every month is free access to numerous museums!

-This isn’t every museum but some major ones, including the Wien Museum, Mozart’s former abode and the city’s clock museum which is more impressive than it sounds.
+This isn’t available at every museum but some major ones, including the Wien Museum, Mozart’s former abode and the city’s clock museum which is more impressive than it sounds.

 Here’s a list of some participants!